 Passive tags tend to be cheaper and smaller, and their life is only limited by the reliability of their components.
 They can be expected to function for decades.
 The range at which the tags can be read depends on their frequency of operation, and the power of the reader.
 Range can vary from less than a centimeter to several meters.

 The ability to read a tag is affected greatly by the reader.
-Readers can be fixed, or integrated with a portable handheld computer.
-In mobile applications some readers are still relatively bulky and large, with the transmitting and receiving antennae being three or four inches high and just as wide.
-Others are smaller, sometimes with a reduced read range as a consequence.
+Readers can be fixed, or integrated with a portable handheld (mobile) computer.

 Low Frequency tags operate in the range 125 KHz.
 These were the first tags to be developed, and are frequently used in animal tracking.
-Their physical design requires many turns of conductor to capture enough energy to respond.
-This tends to make them thicker, and more expensive to manufacture.
+Their physical design makes them thicker, and more expensive to manufacture.
 Range is of the order of an inch or so.
 Format can be cylindrical - think of one inch cut from the end of a drinking straw, or bobbin shaped - think of several large coins in a pile.